Home

 The govt KYC and ID requirements generally for registration and AML/CTF mean you will need certified copies of the: Summary, Title, Schedule, Execution, and Resolution.
 The trust deed must be signed and list an execution date.

-What is the trust designation?
+What is the Trust / SMSF designation?

-Account designation is applicable for trust, SMSF and company accounts.
+Account designations are relevant to Trust, SMSF and Company accounts and acts as a label or identifier that indicates the purpose of the trust and/or who the trust is for.
 The holdings for these types of accounts are registered under the name of the trustee(s) and the trust entity in the account designation.
 Your trust designation is shown in the <> field of your registered CHESS name.

 Like